Skip to content

 ───────────────────────────────────────┘

-The user command ]boxing changes the way in which nested arrays are the displayed in the Session.
+The user command ]Boxing changes how nested arrays are displayed in the Session.
 The following examples show different settings.

 Was OFF -style=min